 The Liberal Democracy Index is produced by the Varieties of Democracy project at the University of Gothenburg.
 The index is based on a qualitative and quantitative assessment of elections and suffrage rights; freedom of expression and association; equality before the law; and judicial and legislative constraints on the executive.
 It is measured in a continuous scale where more democratic regimes obtain higher scores.2

-As we can see, there is a general correlation: In 2015, each of the 36 countries with a Liberal Democracy Index of at least 0.7 also enjoyed life expectancy of at least 72 years; and conversely, all 21 countries whose life expectancy was less than 60 years had a Liberal Democracy Index under 0.55.
+As we can see, there is a general correlation: in 2019, the countries with a Liberal Democracy Index of at least 0.7 also enjoyed life expectancy of at least 70 years; and conversely, all countries whose life expectancy was less than 60 years had a Liberal Democracy Index under 0.50.

 This correlation holds for other measures of health and democracy; and several studies have found that it also holds after controlling for other factors such as national income or human capital.
 In a recent paper published in The Lancet, a group of researchers looked at data covering 170 countries over the period 1970 to 2015, and they concluded that democracies were better than autocracies at reducing mortality — especially in those causes of mortality that had not been heavily targeted by foreign aid and required health-care delivery infrastructure.3